-In designing a garden, the plant list is informed by knowing what the USDA zone is for your locality and then using only plants rated for your zone to insure that they will overwinter in your garden.
-Among horticultural professionals there are many differences of opinion about the reliability and practicality of the USDA Zones but for most gardeners in North America it’s the best line of defense in acquiring non native plants for the home landscape and hoping to see them thrive after their first winter in your landscape.
+When you design a garden, it is helpful to know which USDA zone you live in and then using only plants rated for your zone (or, in most cases, for those zones with higher winter temperatures than yours) to insure that they will overwinter in your garden.
+Among horticultural professionals there are many differences of opinion about the reliability and practicality of the USDA Zones but for most gardeners in North America it’s the best guide for acquiring non-native plants for the home landscape that will survive the winter temperatures.

-Plants native to certain climatic ranges usually thrive only within those ranges.
-While factors such as moisture, sunlight, heat and wind are important to insuring mortality, these can be moderated by man in the the placement of the plants in the landscape, soil amendments and irrigation.
+Plants native to certain climatic ranges often thrive only within those ranges.
+While factors such as moisture, humidity, sunlight, heat and wind are important too, these can be moderated by the placement of the plants in the landscape, soil amendments and irrigation.
 Cold presents a bigger challenge.
-Vascular tissue in woody plants can freeze and be destroyed in trees and shrubs unaccustomed to winter temperatures beyond those of its natural range.
+Vascular tissue in woody plants can freeze and be destroyed in trees and shrubs unaccustomed to winter temperatures beyond those of their natural range.

-The nursery industry realizes that its products migrate far beyond the climes in which they were raised and they try to prevent consumers from making mistakes planting specimens that may not survive in their home garden.
-Most reliable growers make sure that their plant tags contains growing information for that plant including the plant’s known USDA zone of hardiness.
-This zone represents the lowest temperatures that this woody plant can endure and be expected to emerge from dormancy in the spring.
-The USA has been divided into Zones of Hardiness; check the map for your location, note the color and look up the color key to find what Zone your garden is in.
-There are many interactive Zone look-up sites on the web but it all starts with the USDA
+The nursery industry realizes that its products migrate far beyond the climes in which they were raised and they try to prevent consumers from buying specimens that may not survive in their home gardens.
+Most reliable growers make sure that their plant tags contain growing information for their plants, including the plant’s known USDA zone of hardiness.
+Check the USDA map for your location, note the color and look up the color key to find what Zone your garden is in.
+There are many interactive Zone look-up websites.

 From decades of records of the average coldest temperatures across the country the United States Department of Agriculture created gradients in a map that reflect zones which correlate with plant species’ ability to overwinter.
 Called hardiness zones, they represent a geographical area of known minimal winter temperatures usually calibrated with a range of 10 degrees F. for each Zone.
 Gardeners use this information as a guide – but not a guarantee – when selecting a particular plant for a specific geographic location.